 Yes.
-A person infringes a patent where he supplies or offers to supply a person in the UK, other than a licensee, with any essential element of the claimed invention when he knows, or it would be obvious to a reasonable person in the circumstances, that this was suitable for putting, and intended to put, the claimed invention into effect in the UK.
-The supply, or offer to supply, of a "staple commercial product" is not an infringement unless it is made for the purposes of inducing infringement.
-Knowledge of the patent, actual or constructive, is not a pre-requisite for infringement (i.e. knowledge of the intended product or process is required rather than of the legal consequence), nor is knowledge of the intention of the ultimate user (it being sufficient that it would be obvious that some ultimate users would use the essential element so as to infringe).
+A person infringes a patent where they supply or offer to supply a person in the UK, other than a licensee, with any essential element of the claimed invention when they know, or it would be obvious to a reasonable person in the circumstances, that this was suitable for putting, and intended to put, the claimed invention into effect in the UK.
+Knowledge of the patent, actual or constructive, is not a pre-requisite for infringement, rather knowledge of the intended product or process is required.
+Knowledge of the intention of the ultimate user is also not required; it being sufficient that it would be obvious that some ultimate users would use the essential element so as to infringe.